Theodore Roosevelt High School (Kent, Ohio): Rivalries

 Roosevelt's archrival is the Ravenna High School Ravens, located in nearby Ravenna.
-The two schools were long-time rivals in successive athletic leagues, most recently as members of the Portage Trail Conference Metro Division until 2015.
+The two schools were long-time rivals in successive athletic leagues from 1919 to 1948 and again from 1963 to 2015.
+During the 2026–27 school year they will again be in the same league, though Ravenna plans on moving to a new league beginning in 2027.
 The rivalry, most prominent in football, began in the early 20th century and can be traced to the longtime rivalry between the cities of Kent and Ravenna that dates back to the early 19th century.
 With Roosevelt's shift to the Suburban League, the two schools have continued to play in many sports.
 Roosevelt also has a long-standing rivalry with the Bulldogs of Stow–Munroe Falls High School, located in neighboring Stow, as the two schools are only around 2 mi apart.
 Both schools were league rivals for over 50 years in the former Metro League and Western Reserve Conference until Roosevelt joined the PTC in 2005.
 Since then the two have continued to meet in a variety of sports including football, soccer, boys basketball, swimming and diving, and field hockey.
-Since 2015, both schools are members of the Suburban League, but in opposite divisions.
+During Roosevelt's tenure in the Suburban League, both schools were league members, but in opposite divisions.

 Championships

 Several Roosevelt teams have enjoyed both league and state success.
 The football team, established in 1910, has won 24 league titles with the most recent being in 2013.
 The team has had undefeated regular seasons in 1922, 1966, 1990, 2006, and 2008 with state playoff appearances in 2006, 2008, 2010, 2011, 2012, and 2013.
 The program has produced a number of players who have gone on to play major college football and professionally in the National Football League (NFL) including Mike Adamle, Deral Boykin, Tom DeLeone, and Stan White.
-The boys golf team has been one of the school's most successful and consistent teams winning the school's first state championship in 1944 and 38 league titles through the 2014 season.
+The boys golf team has been one of the school's most successful and consistent teams winning 40 league titles through the 2025–26 season.
 The team has posted two undefeated regular seasons, in 1983 and again in 2009.